 It is not necessary to tip your driver, but feel free to give €1 per bag if they help with your luggage.

-Feel free to tip €1 to €2 per bag, depending on size, but no more than €5 total.
+At hotels, feel free to tip the bellhop €1 to €2 per bag delivered to your room, but no more than €5 total.

 Spa Service Provider:

 A tip isn’t expected, but you can leave up to 10 percent for anything that goes above and beyond your expectations.
-Simply ask for an envelope for the tip at the front desk.
+Simply ask for an envelope for the tip at the front desk, and then either deliver the envelope to your provider or leave the tip at the front desk.